Weird is Good

 2. Carrying credit card debt.

 In 2011, my husband and I owed more than $12,000 on credit cards.
-According to the American Bankers Association, 55% of Americans carry a credit card balance for more than two years.
+According to the consumer finance company Bankrate, 46% of Americans carry a credit card balance from month to month.
 This compounds interest charges as well.

 The solution is simple in theory but more difficult in practice: Don't charge anything you can't afford to pay off this month.
 Build an emergency fund so that you can pay for unexpected expenses without using credit.